You must tell DVLA if you have a driving licence and:

 Check if you need to tell DVLA about your condition to find the forms or questionnaires you need.
 The address you need is on the forms.

 There are different forms for different conditions and disabilities.

 Contact DVLA if you’re not sure what to do.

 You could be fined up to £1,000 if you don’t tell DVLA about a condition that might affect your ability to drive safely.
 You could also be prosecuted if you have an accident.

 Surrendering your licence

-You must surrender your licence to DVLA if your doctor tells you to stop driving because of your medical condition, or if you don’t currently meet the required standards for driving.
+You must surrender your licence to DVLA if your doctor tells you that you need to stop driving for 3 months or more because of your medical condition.

-First licence or renewal if you’re over 70
+First licence or renewal if you’re 70 or over

 You must also tell DVLA about notifiable conditions if you:

 You’ll be asked for this information in your application form.
 You don’t need to contact DVLA separately.